 - Open iTunes.
 The library, playlist, ratings will then be cleared out.
 New “iTunes Music Library.xml” and “iTunes Library.itl” files will be created.

 Now if you wish, you can now drag and drop your music files you want to get back to the main window of iTunes.
-The main folder for iTunes music is located at Documents > My Music > iTunes > iTunes Music.
+The main folder for iTunes music is located at the path(s) above in the “iTunes Music“.
 It’s a good idea to organize your music files first before you re-add your music files back to iTunes to avoid duplicates and errant file names.